Office hours

 Classics and Ancient History

-I joined the University of Exeter in 2013 and I am currently Associate Professor in Ancient Philosophy in the Department of Classics, Ancient History, Religion and Theology (CAHRT).
+I joined the University of Exeter in 2013 and I am currently Associate Professor of Ancient Philosophy in the Department of Classics, Ancient History, Religion and Theology (CAHRT).
 In almost twenty years of career in Italy, Germany and the UK, I developed an interdisciplinary research agenda, which builds bridges and establishes connections between the history of metaphysics and the revival of metaphysics in contemporary analytic philosophy.
 At the centre of this research agenda is Aristotle’s metaphysical thought and its reception in the Middle Ages and in modern times.

 I am the author of three monographs: Aristotle’s Metaphysics Book Zeta: The Contemporary Debate (Edizioni della Normale 2006); Breve storia dell’ontologia (Carocci 2010); the two-volume The Medieval Reception of Book Zeta of Aristotle's Metaphysics (Brill 2013).
 I have also co-edited three successful collections, which explore a number of metaphysical themes in ancient, medieval and contemporary thought and are the result of important international collaborations: (with R. Chiaradonna) Universals in Ancient Philosophy, (Edizioni della Scuola Normale 2013); (with F. Amerini) A Companion to Latin Medieval Commentaries on Aristotle’s Metaphysics (Brill 2014); (with M.J.
 Loux) The Problem of Universals in Contemporary Philosophy (CUP 2015).

-Since 2013, I am the general co-editor of the international journal Documenti e studi sulla tradizione filosofica medievale.
+Since July 2021, I am co-director of the Centre for the Study of Science, Technology, Ancient Medicine and Philosophy (STAMP), which I co-founded with a team of colleagues in 2016 (Centre for the study of Science, Technology, Ancient Medicine and Philosophy (STAMP) | Research Centres | University of Exeter).
 I am strongly committed to the idea that engagement with ancient philosophical thought may be beneficial to modern societies and concerns.
 I therefore developed and conduced a range of impact and public engagement activities, which try to promote engagement with ancient material in relation to such major themes as happiness, wellbeing and mental health.
 I am for instance one of the founding members of the international network Modern Stoicism (Modern stoicism), which engages the general public with principles of Stoic philosophy and promotes medical research on the positive impact of Stoicism on mental health and levels of happiness.